google/ExoPlayer/docs/downloading-media.md

 See [`DemoUtil`][] in the demo app for a concrete example.

-The example in the demo app also imports download state from legacy `ActionFile` instances.
-This is only necessary if your app used `ActionFile` prior to ExoPlayer 2.10.0.
-{:.info}

 ## Adding a download ##

 To add a download you need to create a `DownloadRequest` and send it to your